hansonjw/final-project/README.md

 [Questions](#questions)

 ## Installation
-Access the web-based application deployed at the following link;
+No installition is required - access the web-based application deployed at the following link to get started;
 https://otiumcapital.herokuapp.com/

 ## How-To